GridProtectionAlliance/go2cs/docs/README.md

 Picking up this project again now that .NET 5.0 is forthcoming and some of the new changes are conducive to this project's original goals, such as [publishing as a self-contained executable](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained).

 Converted code now targets .NET Core only, specifically version 3.1 and C# 8.0 with goal to support .NET 5.0 and C# 9.0 when it comes out.
+Many basic conversion now work.
+Currently, work to improve code conversions is progressing by walking through each of the [behavioral testing](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/Tests/Behavioral) projects.

 As a new conversion strategy to cover various code use cases, sets of common Go sample code have been manually converted to C# using the current [C# Go Library](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/).
 As an example, all relevant code samples from the "[Tour of Go](https://tour.golang.org/welcome/1)" have been converted to C#, [see converted code](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions/).
 Ultimately would like to see this in head-to-head mode using [Try .NET](https://github.com/dotnet/try), for example:
 ![go2cs](images/HeadToHead-Small.png)